 Payday loans may seem like a solution when you’re in need of quick money, but they can prove overwhelming — especially if you’re already struggling to pay off your debt.
 The two main components to payday loan default are easy access to money and the expensive fees that come with it.

 It’s not uncommon to see payday loans with an APR of 400% or more.
-Because of this, many people end up paying off interest rather than principal and risk risk defaulting on a loan they can’t afford.
+Because of this, many people end up paying off interest rather than principal and risk defaulting on a loan they can’t afford.
 This is made worse by offers of refinancing.
 Lenders may offer a borrower the opportunity to “roll over” the loan, but they charge a new fee each time the loan is extended.
-These fees lead to more money trouble, often creating debt that can last months or even years.
+These fees lead to more money trouble, often creating debt that can last months or even years, which is why this practice is illegal in many provinces.

 Payday loan tornadoes: getting caught in a debt spiral